hieuvp/learning-python/learn-the-basics/loops/README.md

     print(i)
 else:
     print(
-        "this is not printed because for loop is terminated because of break but not due to fail in condition" )
+        "this is not printed because for loop is terminated, " "because of break but not due to fail in condition" )
 ```